Yandex Cloud

 • Installation using a Helm chart

-NodeLocal DNS reduces the load from DNS requests by running a cache on every node in a Managed Service for Kubernetes cluster.
-This improves Managed Service for Kubernetes cluster performance and fault tolerance.
+NodeLocal DNS reduces the load from DNS queries by running a caching agent on every node in a Managed Service for Kubernetes cluster.
+This improves the Managed Service for Kubernetes cluster performance and fault tolerance.

 Getting startedGetting started